by Tom Allen

 Find me on LinkedIn

 Closing a deal is difficult – however, the capturing of synergies post-deal is arguably even more difficult.
-The objective of M&A is to create value – yet once the dust has settled following closing and “deal fever” diminished, it is easy for an acquirer to lose sight of the goal of synergy capture.
+The objective of M&A is to create value – yet once the dust has settled, “deal fever” has subsided and post-merger integration steps are underway, it is easy for an acquirer to lose sight of the goal of synergy capture.

 For a deal to deliver the intended value, it is vital that synergies are captured in a timely manner.
 To a large extent, the value created from a deal is contingent upon how an acquirer manages and executes value capture opportunities.
 The most successful acquirers will adopt a measured approach and take the time to plan, carefully execute and track the progress of synergies.
 To do this, 5 key steps can be taken: